MartinKnopf/brokowski/README.md

 # RESTful pub/sub server
-This is a Node.js based RESTful publish/subscribe eventbus.
+This is a lightweight Node.js based RESTful publish/subscribe eventbus.

 [![Build Status](https://secure.travis-ci.org/Horsed/repusu.png)](http://travis-ci.org/Horsed/repusu)

+A subscriber tells the eventbus which event it wants to subscribe to and which REST method the eventbus should call when that event is triggerd.

 ## Installation
 1. Download this repo as a zip or clone it.